DC State Estimation

 After obtaining the solution for DC state estimation, JuliaGrid offers a post-processing analysis function to compute active powers associated with buses and branches:

-Additionally, there are specialized functions dedicated to calculating specific types of active powers related to particular buses or branches:
+Additionally, specialized functions are available for calculating specific types of powers for individual buses or branches.

 Bus Type Modification